EricBzr/AviationPortal_DBdiagram/README.md

-# AviationPortal_DBdiagram
+# Purpose
-A repository that holds a diagram of our web platform's ideal database schema's &amp; relationships
+This repository will serve to hold a diagram of our web platform's ideal database schema's &amp; relationships

 # Notes on Making Edits/Commits
 The contents of this repo should contain a single text file called "aviation-diagram.txt" with our diagram's dbdiagram.io relevant code.
 The code should look like this: